Jitu108/ShopFlow/Documentations/RUNNING.md

 ### Swagger UI

-Open `http://localhost:5015/swagger` in your browser.
+Open `http://localhost:5015/swagger` (Identity) or `http://localhost:5016/swagger` (Product) in your browser.
 All endpoints are listed with request/response schemas and a **Try it out** button.
-The UI includes a **Authorize** button to paste a JWT for authenticated endpoints.
+The UI includes an **Authorize** button to paste a JWT for authenticated endpoints.

 ### Pre-seeded Admin Account

-A ready-to-use admin account is seeded on every Development startup:
+A ready-to-use admin account is seeded by the Identity Service on every Development startup:

 | Field | Value |
 |---|---|